Read naYana

 Aesop — The North Wind and the Sun

-Lincoln — Gettysburg Address (extract)
+Lincoln — Gettysburg Address (opening)

 Returning Time to the Reader — opening